Jack Uldrich

 A Curious Connection?
 Brains, Mind Maps and the Universe

-Posted in Creativity, Culture, Education, Future, Imagination, Metaphor, New Cards, Science
+Posted in Creativity, Future, Imagination

 Take a look at the pictures to the right.
 The symmetry between microscopic neurons and a macroscopic galaxy is rather surprising.
 Is there a connection between the two?
 Honestly, I don’t know but I do believe the human mind is capable of discovering the answer.
 To this end, I invite you to watch this six…